 Bicycles are at a distinct disadvantage regarding safety and visibility.
 To address these deficiencies, Nevada imposes strict rules for operating bicycles at night.
 Specifically, cyclists must have

-- a rear red reflector that is visible for motorists between 50 and 300 feet behind the cyclist
+- A rear red reflector that is visible to motorists between 50 and 300 feet behind the cyclist

-Nevada does not require cyclists to wear helmets.
+Nevada bicycle helmet law does not require cyclists to wear head protection.
 However, the National Highway Traffic Safety Administration (NHTSA) strongly recommends cyclists put on a helmet every time they ride.
 According to NHTSA studies, nine out of ten cyclists who are killed in accidents were not wearing helmets.
 Moreover, 83 percent of bicycle fatalities involved adults aged 20 years and older.
 Fatal biking accidents are not reserved solely for children.

 Cyclists can and do receive citations if they fail to follow any of the regulations discussed above.
-Moreover, cyclists receive the same fines and punishments as motorists.
+Moreover, cyclists receive the same fines and punishments as motorists under Nevada bicycle laws.